 I strive to not only provide support on getting into higher education, but also to enrich youth's lives through the connections and experience created under the MICHINOKU Future Fund.

 At Kagome, we support education at agricultural high schools by teaching tomato cultivation to students.
 This initiative is aimed at fostering future farmers in the Tohoku region.

 We began this initiative in FY2012 at two agricultural high schools in areas affected by the Great East Japan Earthquake.
 We distribute tomato seedlings for processing as educational materials and give classes for work experience with tomatoes, including outdoor and greenhouse cultivation, cooking and processing, and selling.
 Therefore, we provide students with opportunities to comprehensively learn about tomatoes, thereby helping future farmers, who will play the leading role in the reconstruction of Tohoku, to make their dreams come true.

-In FY2020, we provided seedlings to 10 schools in Fukushima Prefecture, Miyagi Prefecture, and Iwate Prefecture and gave classes for work experience at three schools.
+In FY2021, we provided seedlings to 11 schools in Fukushima Prefecture, Miyagi Prefecture, and Iwate Prefecture and gave hands-on learning classes at three schools.

 Kagome's staff gives classes on tomato cultivation, thereby helping to foster future farmers.

 Helping People in the Affected Areas to Improve Their Mental and Physical Health

 Fostering a Spirit of Mutual Assistance in the Community

 In 2012, Kagome began activities for food education assistance in disaster-affected areas in the Tohoku region using its food education curriculum.
 Our employees engage in these activities by traveling to the affected areas.
 They have visited each community to help the local people, who are forced to lead inconvenient lives due to the prolonged impact of the earthquake, to improve their diet and to support the healthy growth of children.